 Our immune system is composed of innate immunity and adaptive immunity.

 Innate immune cells, such as Neutrophils and Monocytes, are like foot soldiers that are at the forefront of your body's immune system.
 When pathogens enter the body, innate immune cells as the first responders.
+It's a non specific immune response.

 Babies with SCID lack the adaptive immunity in their body.
 Because of this, sicknesses last longer and become deadly.